Project Funding

 In any given application cycle, JPP Project Funding may be open to applications on any topic and in any format, or it may be limited to applications related to selected themes, specific temporal periods, and/or targeted resource types.

-For JPP’s Fall Project Funding application cycle, we will be accepting applications to the Premodern Japan Collaborative and the Early Modern Japan Collaborative, and will select up to 4 project teams to fund.
-Projects will be conducted between November 15, 2024 and March 15, 2025.
+For JPP’s Spring Project Funding application cycle, we will make up to 4 awards, including one project per collaborative and one transtemporal project.
+For this round of funding, we especially encourage applications on premodern topics.
+Projects will be conducted between May 15, 2025 and September 15, 2025.
 The current project themes/formats are:

 Premodern Japan Collaborative